© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 660m north east of The Cockpit, Askham Fell is a scheduled monument protected by Historic England under reference 1007371.
 View the official record →

-Round cairn 660m north east of The Cockpit, Askham Fell is a Bronze Age funerary monument situated on the upland landscape of Westmorland.
+Round cairn 660m north east of The Cockpit, Askham Fell, is a Bronze Age burial monument located on the open fells of Westmorland in the English Lake District uplands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007371.

 Round cairn 660m north east of The Cockpit, Askham Fell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007371.